-- Require the AOC to add the petitions sent by the county clerks to the confidential file they currently maintain containing the names of those persons granted expunction, which may only be disclosed as provided by statute. - Provide electronic access to all State and local law enforcement agencies and all prosecutors to the confidential AOC file for any expungement granted on or after December 1, 2016, for the following expungements: - First offenders under the age of 18 at the time of conviction of misdemeanor; certain other misdemeanors.
+- Require the AOC to add the petitions sent by the county clerks to the confidential file they currently maintain containing the names of those persons granted expunction, which may only be disclosed as provided by statute. - Provide all prosecutors electronic access to the confidential AOC file for any expungement granted on or after July 1, 2018, for the following expungements: - o First offenders under the age of 18 at the time of conviction of misdemeanor; certain other misdemeanors.
 G.S.
 15A-145. - First offenders under the age of 18 at the time of conviction of certain gang offenses.
 G.S.
 15A-145.1. - First offenders not over 21 years of age at the time of the offense of certain drug offenses.
 G.S.
-15A-145.2. - First offenders not over 21 years of age at the time of the offense of certain toxic vapors offenses.
+15A-145.2. - o First offenders not over 21 years of age at the time of the offense of certain toxic vapors offenses, G.S.
+15A-145.3. - o First offenders who are under 18 years of age at the time of the commission of a nonviolent felony.
 G.S.
-15A-145.3. - First offenders who are under 18 years of age at the time of the commission of a nonviolent felony.
+15A-145.4. - o Certain misdemeanors and felonies no age limitation.
 G.S.
-15A-145.4. - Certain misdemeanors and felonies no age limitation.
+15A-145.5. - o Certain defendants convicted of prostitution.
 G.S.
-15A-145.5. - Certain defendants convicted of prostitution.
-G.S.
-15A-145.6. - Dismissed charges.
+15A-145.6. - o Dismissed charges.
 G.S.
 15A-146(a) and (a1).

-State and local law enforcement and prosecutors would not have access to the record of the following expungements:
+Prosecutors would not have access to the record of the following expungements:

 - Charges for which the person was found not guilty or not responsible.
 G.S.
 15A-146(a2). - Dismissed charges or findings of not guilty as a result of identity theft or mistaken identity.
 G.S.
 15A-147. - Expunction of DNA records when charges are dismissed on appeal or pardon of innocence is granted.
 G.S.
-15A-148. - Pardon of innocence.
+15A-148. - o Expunction of records when a pardon of innocence is granted.
 G.S.
-15A-149. - With the exception of expungements for dismissed charges or findings of not guilty, if available to State and local law enforcement and prosecutors, the underlying criminal conviction that was expunged may be used to calculate prior record level at sentencing.
+15A-149. - The underlying criminal conviction that was expunged may be used to calculate prior record level at sentencing.